AmpersandTarski/documentation/tutorial/rules/try-it-out-delivery.md

 MESSAGE "Not all orders have been accepted"
 VIOLATION (TGT I, TXT " has not accepted the order ",SRC I,TXT " by ", SRC orderedBy; clientName)

-RULE allPriced: orderAccepted |- (orderTotal;orderTotal~/\I ) ;orderAccepted
+--RULE allPriced: orderAccepted |- (orderTotal;orderTotal~/\I ) ;orderAccepted
-MEANING "The order's total price must be calculated for each accepted order."
+--MEANING "The order's total price must be calculated for each accepted order."
-MESSAGE "Not all accepted orders have been priced."
+--MESSAGE "Not all accepted orders have been priced."
-VIOLATION (SRC I, TXT " has been accepted by ", TGT I, TXT " but hasn't been priced.")
+--VIOLATION (SRC I, TXT " has been accepted by ", TGT I, TXT " but hasn't been priced.")

 ROLE Vendor MAINTAINS allAccepted
-ROLE OPA MAINTAINS allPriced
+--ROLE OPA MAINTAINS allPriced

 ROLE Client MAINTAINS dummy